achalk14/achalk14/README.md

 ### I am Achal Kumar.
 I have been working on software development engineer and platform engineer since 2016.
 I am enthusiastic about cloud, devops, and data science.

-- 🔭 I’m currently enrolled in masters program at University at Buffalo.
+- 🔭 I’m a software engineer with 5 years of experience.
+Currently enrolled in masters program at University at Buffalo.
 - 🌱 I’m currently learning new technologies about DevOps and AWS.
 - 💬 Talk to me about UFC, stand-up comedy, and workout.
 - 📟 Technologies: Python, JAVA, Docker, Kubernetes, Prometheus, Grafana, Postgres, Kafka ...